Photoshop in the browser?

 Integrates with cloud storage

-BitMappery integrates with both Dropbox and Google Drive*, allowing users to directly create projects from remotely stored photos and to save projects and export images directly into their remote storage.
-Where the available storage space of your service account determines the amount of BitMappery content you can save.
+While users can import photos from and export projects onto their local device, BitMappery also integrates seamlessly with Dropbox and Google Drive*, allowing users to create projects from remotely stored photos and to save projects remotely, where the available storage space of the service account determines the amount of BitMappery content you can save.

-Note: BitMappery is a serverless application, as such the API's of the third party storage providers connect directly to your machine keeping your cloud data private at all times.
+*BitMappery is a serverless application, as such the API's of the third party storage providers connect directly to your machine, thus keeping your cloud data private at all times.

 Text rendering